Brett-Kennedy/PRISM-Rules/README.md

 leads to a surpisingly complex tree.
 In fact, this is a common pattern that results in overly-complex decision trees: "where there are two (underlying) rules with no attribute in common, a situation that is likely to occur frequently in practice"[[3]](#references)

-While the converse is also often true, rules can often generate more interpretable models than can decision trees, and are useful to try on datasets.
+While the opposite is also often true, rules can often generate more interpretable models than can decision trees, and are useful to try on datasets.
 And, where the goal is not building a model, but understanding the data, using multiple models may be advantageous to capture different elements of the data.

 ## Installation